-Directed Homotopy Theory is a form of homotopy theory which tries to study the properties of directed spaces.
-Much of the impetus for the theory initially came from work on modelling concurrent process.
+Directed Homotopy Theory is a variant of homotopy theory which aims to study the properties of directed spaces.
+Much of the impetus for the theory comes from work on modelling concurrent process.
 It can also be seen as a way of studying an ‘evolving’ space.
 This is discussed in more detail in the entry on motivation for directed homotopy.

 The following examples illustrate the sort of problems that arise: